dbashford/mimosa-lint/README.md

 mimosa-lint
 ===========

 This is Mimosa's linting module.
 It covers both JS and CSS linting.
-It is installed by default with Mimosa.
+It is a Mimosa dependency.

 * For more information regarding Mimosa, see http://mimosajs.com
 * For information regarding linting in Mimosa, see http://mimosajs.com/utilities.html#lint